Khao Sok National Park Travel Guide: All You Need To Know, 2025

 About Khao Sok National Park

 Khao Sok National Park is one of Thailand‘s most beautiful and diverse natural areas.
-Located in the Surat Thani Province, the park covers an area of 739 km² and is home to a wide variety of wildlife, including elephants, snakes, boar, monkeys, and many species of birds.
+Located in the Surat Thani Province, the park covers an area of 739 km² and is home to a wide variety of wildlife, including elephants, snakes, boar, monkeys, lots of reptiles, many species of birds, and more.

 With its lush rainforest, abundant wildlife, limestone mountains, and stunning lake views, Khao Sok National Park is a must-visit destination for nature lovers.